mendix/docs/content/en/docs/developerportal/control-center/data-hub-admin.md

 ### 4.1 Revoking Rights for External Users

 It is currently not possible for Data Hub Admins to revoke rights for external users.
-If you need to revoke the permissions of an external user that you have invited, please create a support ticket.
+If you need to revoke the permissions of an external user, please create a support ticket.

 ## 5 Settings {#settings}